nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I implemented the window search function (cell #11) and fit my lane lines with a 2nd order polynomial.
+Here's a few examples:

 ![alt text][image5]   ![alt text][image5bis]   ![alt text][image5tris]

+I also implemented an "informed" version of the window search (cell #12), which will mostly be used in the video processing pipeline (see next).

+In both implementations, the code is quite robust for missing lines.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+In cell #13 of my IPython notebook I implemented the curve radius calculation and the position of the vehicle.
+The left and right radii are calculated analitically on the polynomial fits at the bottom of the image.
+The radius is then considered the average of these two values.
+The vehicle position is considered to be in the center of the image.
+The lane center is considered to be the average between left and right lines, again at the bottom of the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+In cell #15 I implemented the final processing, that is the lane drawing on the undistorted image.
+See a couple of examples here:

 ![alt text][image6]   ![alt text][image6bis]

+Curve radius and lateral position are noted at the top left corner of the image.
+Observe that if the radius is greater than 10000 m, the road is considered to be straight.

 ---